pavdwest/sftpy_async/README.md

 # Overview

-A simple utility that asynchronously downloads files from a remote SFTP folder
+A simple utility that asynchronously downloads files from a remote SFTP folder.
+Can significantly speed up the download of a large number of files.

 # How to Use

-1. Clone the repo: `git clone git@github:pavdwest/sftpy_async.git
+1. Clone the repo: `git clone git@github:pavdwest/sftpy_async.git`
 2. `cd sftpy_async`
 3. Create virtual env: `pip3 -m venv .venv`
 4. Activate venv: `source ./venv/bin/activate`